s10mcow/powdertothepeople.tv/_posts/2014-10-04-Angular-Form-Validation-The-ngModel-Controller.md

 title: Angular Form Validation - Part 1 - ngModel Controller
 ---

-Form validation the Angular way is an extremely powerful tool.
-We have the ability to pass a simple regular expression to the ng-pattern attribute of the input field for simple input validation, or we can make our own custom validation functions utilizing the ngModel's controller.
+Form validation the "Angular way" is an extremely powerful tool.
+We have the ability to pass a simple regular expression to the ng-pattern attribute of the input field for simple input validation, or we can make our own custom validation functions utilizing the NgModelController.

 So you might be thinking to yourself yeah, but I can already use a pattern for validation in html5.
 True, indeed you can, but when you couple all the bits and pieces together and let Angular do its thing you have a complete tool set at your disposal.

-In this post I wanna show how we can use the ngModel controller in a custom validation directive to validate any piece of logic.
+In this post I wanna show how we can use the NgModelController in a custom validation directive to validate any piece of logic.

 If you take a look at the Angular docs on the ngModel directive you see this: